-Take the metro and see some of the coolest stations like Stadion, Solna strand, Rådhuset T-Bana, T-Centralen, Tekniska Högskolan.
+Take the metro in Stockholm and see some of the coolest stations like Stadion, Solna strand, Rådhuset T-Bana, T-Centralen, Tekniska Högskolan.

 You can enjoy one of the most beautiful sunsets from this fabulous place.
 There are benches and tables and you can take a bottle of wine and admire the view of the city.

 A tower where you can climb and see the city from above.
 There is a beautiful panoramic view.